remy/remysharp.com/public/blog/ffconf-2016-cfp.md

 ### Process, Ideas

-- The army's of one: the developer that does it all (what motivates you day-to-day, what inspires you, any war stories from the web)
+- The army of one: the developer that does it all (what motivates you day-to-day, what inspires you, any war stories from the web)
 - The (social) importance of progressive web apps
 - Value of emoji and communication (and any impact on social coding)